Clock network

 Diagram of electric time system used around 1910 to keep time in factories, schools, and other large institutions.
 The master clock, controlled by a temperature-compensated mercury pendulum, is wired to slave clocks throughout the building.
 In addition to wall clocks, it also controls time stamps that are used to stamp documents with the time, and a turret clock that is installed in a clock tower.
 The "program clock" is a timer that can be programmed with punched paper tape to ring bells or turn machines on and off at preprogrammed times.

 A clock network or clock system is a set of synchronized clocks designed to always show exactly the same time by communicating with each other.
 Clock networks usually consist of a central master clock kept in sync with an official time source, and one or more slave clocks which receive and display the time from the master.

 Synchronization sources

 The master clock in a clock network can receive accurate time in a number of ways: through the United States GPS satellite constellation, a Network Time Protocol server, the CDMA cellular phone network, a modem connection to a time source, or by listening to radio transmissions from WWV or WWVH, or a special signal from an upstream broadcast network.
-Some master clocks don't determine the time automatically.
+Some master clocks do not determine the time automatically.
 Instead, they rely on an operator to manually set them.

 Clock networks in critical applications often include a backup source to receive the time, or provisions to allow the master clock to maintain the time even if it loses access to its primary time source.
 For example, many master clocks can use the reliable frequency of the alternating current line they are connected to.